pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

 .. image:: shaders.svg

-The Python program creates a "buffer" of floating point numbers.
+The Python program creates a **shader storage buffer object** (SSBO) of floating point numbers.
 This buffer has the x, y, z and radius of each star stored in ``in_vertex``.
 It also stores the color in ``in_color``.